AmberLBurroughs/hoover/server/README.md

 # * if you update the PORT make sure to update the proxy in the client package.json as well
 ```
 ## Functionality
-A single endpoint is available to get data from, this endpoint utilizes fs to read a file.
-The file's content is returned, then formatted, before being sent as a response to the client that made the request.
+A single endpoint is available to get hoover instruction data from.
+This endpoint utilizes fs to read a file.
+The file's content is returned, then formatted before being sent back as a repsone.

 read file method:
 ```